Cuppixx/using-grapheneos.io/README.md

 ### 🧠 OpenSource and Native GrapheneOS Apps - Thoughts

 <div align="justify">
 The default <b>GrapheneOS App Store</b> isn't really an "app store" in the traditional sense.
 Its main purpose is to update GrapheneOS system apps and optionally install sandboxed Google Play Services.
-Yes, you <i>can</i> install <a href="https://accrescent.app/">Accrescent</a> through it — another FOSS app store — but personally, I've never been fully satisfied with either F-Droid or Accrescent.<br>
+Yes, you <i>can</i> install <a href="https://accrescent.app/">Accrescent</a> through it — another FOSS app store — but personally, I've never been fully satisfied with either F-Droid or Accrescent.
 That's why I use <b>Obtainium</b>.
 Tho it's not technically an "app store" either and functions more like a lightweight package manager that pulls APKs directly from trusted upstream sources like GitHub or GitLab.
 It gives me full control over updates and sources, without relying on the middlemen.<br><br>
 As for some of the other native apps: I've never had much use for the <b>Auditor</b> or <b>Info</b> apps, tho they're nice to have.
 The default <b>Gallery</b> app is a rough experience — basic and clunky.
 Thus <b>AvesLibre</b> (or just Aves) has become my go-to media viewer.
-It feels more like a desktop app, which is a vibe I also appreciate in the native Files app.<br>
+It feels more like a desktop app, which is a vibe I also appreciate in the native Files app.
-One of the things I really like about GrapheneOS is that it doesn't try to hide the file system.
 With the <b>Files</b> app, you can easily browse the contents of your device without artificial limitations.
-You can see hidden and low-level app contents just like you can your normal files like images or pdfs.<br><br>
+Which is one of the things I really like about GrapheneOS is that it doesn't try to hide the file system.
+You can browse hidden and low-level app contents just like you would your normal files.<br><br>
 The rest of the built-in apps generally do their job well enough that I haven't felt the need to replace them.<br><br>
 I did however install <b>OpenScan</b> to complement the default <b>Camera</b> app, since GrapheneOS doesn't include document scanning out of the box.
 Beyond that, the camera app works fine for my needs.
 That said, I'm not a photography enthusiast or heavy picture-taker — so if you have a favorite camera app with better image quality or features that meet your requirements, don't hesitate to replace the default.
 GrapheneOS's camera is solid for basic use, but it's not trying to compete with flagship camera apps.<br><br>
 Special props go to <b>Vanadium</b>, the hardened default browser.
 It strikes a great balance between usability and security.
 I haven't felt the need to replace it with something like Brave — which offer more features, sure, but also comes with more settings bloat.
 Vanadium just works, securely and comfortably.<br><br>